-Dr. Lisa Koonin founder and principal of Health Preparedness Partners, LLC after her 30+ year career with the Centers for Disease Control and Prevention (CDC).
+Lisa founded Health Preparedness Partners after her 30-year career with the Centers for Disease Control and Prevention (CDC).
 During that time, she led the development of national preparedness plans and policies, conducted large-format exercises, and consulted with businesses, state and local governments, healthcare facilities, non-governmental organizations, academia, and ministries of health around the world, to improve emergency preparedness.
-Dr. Koonin served as a leader in multiple national and international health emergency responses while at CDC, including: responding to crises involving Zika, Ebola, and flu outbreaks, as well as helping during hurricanes Katrina, Rita, and Wilma.
+Lisa served as a leader in multiple national and international health emergency responses while at CDC, including: responding to crises involving Zika, Ebola, and flu outbreaks, as well as helping during hurricanes Katrina, Rita, and Wilma.